In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 The Data Controller will use the contact details of data subjects for the purposes of professional location, management of contractual and commercial relations with the recipient or with the entity in which the recipient provides services, as appropriate, as well as resolution of queries and, where appropriate, complaints addressed to EDPR by the recipient of such communications.

-The lawfulness for this processing is the legitimate interest* of the Data Controller in maintaining commercial relations with third party suppliers through the processing of their contact data.
+On the other hand, the Data Controller will also process the contact details of the data subjects for the purpose of maintaining commercial relations with the third parties.
+The lawfulness for this processing is the legitimate interest of the Data Controller in maintaining commercial relations.
 This processing contributes to the achievement of the purposes of the Data Controller, promoting economic activity and productivity in the sector and the interest of the suppliers and business contact in which the data subject provides their services for the initiation or maintenance of the commercial relationship between the parties.
 In any case, the data subject may object at any time to the processing of his/her data for the aforementioned purpose, in accordance with the provisions of the section on the exercise of rights.

 Due diligence measures for sponsorships and/or donations

-The Data Controller may conduct an analysis of the adequacy of the Supplier (and specifically of its employees, customers, shareholders, suppliers, related non-governmental organisations or the Supplier itself) in line with the EDPR Group's due diligence procedures, in accordance with EDPR's legitimate interests* in ensuring compliance with internal integrity requirements and policies in its relations with third parties on the occasion of sponsorships and/or donations, for which an assessment between EDPR's legitimate interests and the rights and freedoms of data subjects has been performed.
+The Data Controller may conduct an analysis of the adequacy of the sponsorships and/or donations’ beneficiaries (hereinafter the “Beneficiary”) in line with the EDPR Group's due diligence procedures, in accordance with EDPR's legitimate interests in ensuring compliance with internal integrity requirements and policies in its relations with third parties on the occasion of sponsorships and/or donations, for which an assessment between EDPR's legitimate interests and the rights and freedoms of data subjects has been performed.
 In order to achieve this objective, the following checks will be carried out:

-• controls relating to the Supplier's relationship with Politically Exposed Persons.
+• controls relating to the Beneficiary’s relationship with Politically Exposed Persons.

-• verification on the Supplier’s inclusion on national and international sanction lists or exclusion lists.
+• verification on the Beneficiary’s inclusion on national and international sanction lists or exclusion lists.

-• verification of the Supplier’s involvement in judicial and/or administrative proceedings that may lead to the commission of unlawful acts, directly or indirectly, related to EDPR, activities.
+• verification of the Beneficiary’s involvement in judicial and/or administrative proceedings that may lead to the commission of unlawful acts, directly or indirectly, related to EDPR, activities.

-• media checks on facts that may reveal reprehensible conduct by the Supplier.
+• media checks on facts that may reveal reprehensible conduct by the Beneficiary.

 The checks described above are necessary to prevent the risk of committing certain offences and to maintain an adequate level of integrity among the people who maintain relations of any kind with EDPR.